amoore2600/rfdumper/README.md

 ```

-Name this file retrofd.cfg place this file in the largest partition on the SD card in the "/retrofd" directory overwriting the file that already exist.
+Copy the code below and name this file retrofd.cfg place this file in the largest partition on the SD card in the "/retrofd" directory overwriting the file that already exist.

 ```
 # clear micro SD partition 2/3